rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 · Once removed, proceed with normal after print cleanup, but pay particular attention to the FEP.
 Inspect the surface for any scratches, dents, or holes.
 If the FEP is damaged, replace it immediately.

+**My prints are not dimensionally accurate!?!?**

+First, ensure that your exposure settings are optimal for the resin used.
+Underexposure causes thinner parts, while overexposure will swell.
+Many of the basic resins swell when printed.
+There could also be slight shrinkage.
+It all depends on your settings and the brand of resin and formulations that manufacturers use.
+It usually isn't noticeable on organic prints.

-**My printed parts have shrunk; how do I make them true to scale?**
+**How can I make them true to scale?**

 Here is a process to determine a correction factor to use in your slicer.

 - [ ] Log room temp.
 - [ ] Do resin calibration prints, get it nailed.
 Write the temp and exposure seconds on the bottle.
 - [ ] Make a cube, or download if lazy.
 20mm cubes are common, but the correction factor will be more accurate when you make it larger.
-If you typically print a standard sized object in the X & Y planes, then use a calibration cube close to that size as the resin shrinkage may not be a true linear correction.
+If you typically print a standard sized object in the X & Y planes, then use a block outline of the shape that you are going to print as the resin shrinkage may not be a true linear correction.
 - [ ] Slice the .stl file as usual, at 100% scale.
 - [ ] Print, wash and cure the object.
 - [ ] Calculate the scaling factor: